rswhipple/zshhy/README.md

 A custom shell in C.

 ## Task
-Create a UNIX command interpreter that can handle both built-in and binary functions.
+Create a UNIX command interpreter that can handle both builtin and binary functions.

 Only basic command lines are to be executed; no pipes, redirections or any other advanced features.